Renewable energy in Taiwan: Renewable energy policy

-In November 2003, the government has guaranteed the price of electricity generated from renewable energy.
+In November 2003, the government introduced guaranteed prices of electricity generated from renewable energy sources.
 In 2009, the government passed the Renewable Energy Development Act (REDA) aiming to increase the installed renewable energy capacity in Taiwan to 9.95 GW by 2030.
 Feed-in tariff regulated by REDA applies to solar, onshore wind, offshore wind, biomass and hydro energy.

 In 2012, the Million Rooftop Photo Voltaic and Thousand Wind Turbines programs were initiated.
 In 2014, the Rising Green Energy Industry Program was also initiated.

-A new law regarding greenhouse gas reduction and management act was ratified by the Legislative Yuan on 15 June 2015 and promulgated by President Ma Ying-jeou on 1 July 2015 to provide the government with legal basis for taking action against climate change.
+A Greenhouse Gas Reduction and Management Act was passed by the Legislative Yuan on 15 June 2015 and promulgated by President Ma Ying-jeou on 1 July 2015, providing a legal basis for government action on climate change.
 The measures, ranging from inventory, registration, inspection, management, efficiency standards and cap and trade system, call for gradual, phased process with control targets every five years.

 President-elect Tsai Ing-wen said in January 2015 that her party aimed to phase out nuclear power in Taiwan by 2025 and to increase the share of renewable energy generation to 20% by that year.

 As part of its efforts to promote solar power, the Cabinet in October 2017 stimulus package to subsidize the construction and design of solar panel installations on residential rooftops, to be implemented in 2018.
 The package covers 40 percent of construction costs and 100 percent of design costs until 2020.
 Furthermore, the government lifted restrictions on illegal solar structures, allowing owners to keep the panels.
 According to Minister of Economic Affairs Shen Jong-chin (沈榮津), the plan seeks to cover 100 percent of the construction costs of public solar power stations in remote and Aboriginal areas.
 However, Taiwan's Bureau of Energy said Wednesday stated the government would only cover 50 percent of the costs "in remote areas."

 In 31, December, 2020, "Regulations for the Management of Setting up Renewable Energy Power Generation Equipment of Power Users above a Certain Contract Capacity" was launched as the first regulations practicalising the implementation of renewable infrastructure in the specific building development type.

 The Statute for Renewable Energy Development in Taiwan, as detailed by the International Energy Agency (IEA), represents the government's efforts to transform its energy sector.
 This statute outlines targets, striving for 8% of electricity from renewable sources by 2025 and the installation of 6,500 to 10,000 MW of renewable energy capacity by 2030.
 The targeted energy sources encompass a range including solar, geothermal, ocean energies, wind power, biofuels, and renewable hydrogen power.